pquinter/pquinter.github.io/about.md

 ---

 I am a biological scientist in transition to full-time computational biology.
+I enjoy working with and learning from others.
+I can find many problems interesting, and this curiosity often helps communicate and motivates my work and thought process.

 I did my PhD in Biology at [Caltech](https://www.caltech.edu).
 I worked with worms and yeast, mainly using microscopy and sequencing to better understand the mechanism of gene activation.